-\textbullet~\textbf{Weighted $F_{\beta}$ measure (Fbw)~\cite{margolin2014evaluate}} intuitively generalizes F-measure by alternating the way to calculate the Precision and Recall.
-It extends the four basic quantities TP, TN, FP and FN to real values, and assigns different weights ($\omega$) to different errors at different locations considering the neighborhood information, defined as:
+\textbullet~\textbf{Fbw~\cite{margolin2014evaluate}} intuitively generalizes F-measure by alternating the way {of calculating} precision and recall.
+It extends the four basic quantities TP, TN, FP and FN to real values, and assigns different weights ($\omega$) to different errors at different locations, considering the neighborhood information:

-\textbullet~\textbf{Structural measure (S-measure)~\cite{FanStructMeasureICCV17}}, different from the above metrics which only address pixel-wise errors, evaluates structural similarity between the real-valued saliency map and the binary ground-truth.
-S-measure ($S$) considers two terms, $S_o$ and $S_r$, referring to object-aware and region-aware structure similarities, respectively:
+\textbullet~\textbf{S-measure~\cite{FanStructMeasureICCV17}} evaluates the structural similarity between the real-valued saliency map and the binary ground-truth.
+It considers object-aware ($S_o$) and region-aware ($S_r$) structure similarities:

 where $\alpha$ is empirically set to $0.5$.